-- Cessation of the administration portion of our grant for home care (\$194k) as this is now managed by Bayside City Council.
-We will continue to receive the service delivery grants for Home Care. - Reduced grant income for Residential Aged Care of \$391k.
+- Cessation of the administration portion of our grant for home care (\$194,000) as this is now managed by Bayside City Council.
+We will continue to receive the service delivery grants for Home Care. - Reduced grant income for Residential Aged Care of \$391,000.
 These grants are dependent on occupancy and the acuity level of each resident, so a conservative approach has been taken in estimating future funding. - A number of one-off grants received during 2024-25.

-Capital grants and contributions include all monies received from State, Federal and community sources for the purposes of funding the capital works program.
+Capital grants and contributions include all monies received from the Victorian Federal and community sources for the purposes of funding the capital works program.
 Council has secured grant funding for several 2025-26 capital projects and will continue to advocate for grant funding on a project-by-project basis.

-Our 2024-25 forecast includes \$7.5m for the completed Carnegie Memorial Swimming Pool, and the decrease in grant income for 2025-26 reflects the reduced scale of our Capital program for the year.
+Our 2024-25 forecast includes \$7.5 million for the completed Carnegie Memorial Swimming Pool, and the decrease in grant income for 2025-26 reflects the reduced scale of our capital program for the year.